dphiffer/wp-json-api/readme.md

 2. Create a stable, understandable internal implementation
 3. Enable new types of extensions for WordPress

-This plugin was created at [The Museum of Modern Art](http://moma.org/) for the weblog [Inside/Out](http://moma.org/explore/inside_out), which is served from Ruby on Rails.
+This plugin was initially created at [The Museum of Modern Art](http://moma.org/) for the weblog [Inside/Out](http://moma.org/explore/inside_out), which is served from Ruby on Rails.
 Instead of reimplementing the site templates as a WordPress theme, we opted for a Rails front-end that displays content served from a WordPress back-end.
 JSON API provides the necessary interface for retrieving content and accepting comment submissions.

-See the [Other Notes](http://wordpress.org/extend/plugins/json-api/other_notes/) section for the complete documentation.
+From 2011 onwards, this up-to-date fork has been maintained and extended by the community.
+This plugin is NOT available on the Wordpress site, please download a master zipfile and upload to your blog.

 ### Installation

 1. Upload the `json-api` folder to the `/wp-content/plugins/` directory or install directly through the plugin installer.
 2. Activate the plugin through the 'Plugins' menu in WordPress or by using the link provided by the plugin installer.
+3. Visit 'Settings &raquo; JSON Api' and activate the desired controllers.

 ### Screenshots